Learning Outcomes

 2. Disclosure required or permitted by law

-Confidential information must be disclosed if there is a legal obligation to do so, for example under money laundering regulations, anti-terrorism laws, or a court order.
-Disclosure is also permitted where legislation allows.
+Confidential information must be disclosed if there is a legal obligation to do so.
+Common examples include:

 3. Limited justifications due to risk of harm

 In exceptional cases, solicitors may consider disclosure to prevent death, serious harm, or significant abuse of vulnerable people, even where not expressly required by law.
-Such disclosure must be justifiable and is best considered only when other options are exhausted and properly documented.
+The SRA’s guidance recognises that such disclosure may be justified where there is a clear and imminent risk and no reasonable alternative.
+Any such disclosure should be:

 Key Term: justified disclosure